 The Federal website is www.healthcare.gov.
 There, you can enroll in or renew a plan, get help finding a plan via an intuitive online tool, or be connected to a local resource who can help you find the right plan.

 Both New York and New Jersey have their own exchanges.
 The New York exchange is called NY State of Health and can be found at www.nystateofhealth.ny.gov.
 The New Jersey exchange is called Get Covered New Jersey.
 Although the penalty for failure to enroll in these plans has been eliminated, there are still subsidies available if you qualify and can’t afford the premiums.

 It’s important not to assume that nothing has changed in your plan and renew it blindly.
 Carriers come and go year after year, and benefits and costs change.
 Take advantage of the online tools, as well as any local help you can receive.

-Forty-five days is not a large window to have to secure benefits.
-Last year 11.4 million people selected or re-enrolled in a plan during the Open Enrollment Period.
-Don’t wait until right before the deadline to enroll, or you might delay the start of your coverage in 2021.
+The ACA Open Enrollment Period is a relatively tight window to have to research and secure benefits.
+Last year 11.3 million people selected or re-enrolled in a plan during the Open Enrollment Period.
+Don’t wait until right before the deadline to enroll, or you might delay the start of your coverage in 2022.

 This is the season for Open Enrollment Periods.
 In addition to the abovementioned ACA Open Enrollment Period, Medicare Open Enrollment is also happening now, and closes on December 7, 2021.